 WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 WILD YAK EXPEDITIONS is focusing on group sizes of 4 to 6 participants for this Trekking because our experience has found this to be the best way to have a successful trip while providing excellent services.
 Furthermore, it creates a pleasant ambiance within the group, including an exchange of cultures and traditions with our team and local guides.

-Last but not least, WILD YAK EXPEDITIONS focus on small groups permits more flexibility and support to the participants individually.
+Last but not least, WILD YAK EXPEDITIONS focuses on small groups that permit more flexibility and support to the participants individually.

 Your safety is of supreme concern while traveling with WILD YAK EXPEDITIONS.
 In a case of emergency, the Group has a four (4)-litre oxygen bottle with a mask and regulator, along with a first aid kit.

 Our Guide is equipped with communication means, only to use in emergencies.
 WILD YAK EXPEDITIONS also works with the national rescue helicopter airlines.